 Parents with more than one child often face a common dilemma about how to distribute their property in an equitable manner to their children.
 Ideally, most parents would prefer to divide their estates in equal proportions among all their children.
-However, due to the increasing interdependence of parents and adult children, a parent may decide later in life that one child has done so much for him or her that the parent wants to give a larger inheritance to that child.
-Other times a parent has given loans to an adult child or paid for a child’s education or first home and wants to reduce that child’s inheritance out of fairness to the siblings.
+When all the children are minors, a will typically provides that the children all receive equal portions of the estate.
+However, due to the increasing interdependence of parents and adult children, a parent may decide later in life that one child has done so much to care for the elderly parent they want to leave a larger inheritance to that child.
+Another common reason for leaving an estate in unequal shares is that a parent has given loans to an adult child or paid for a child’s education or first home.
+The parent may want to reduce that child’s inheritance out of fairness to the other siblings.
 See debts owed to deceased.
+This article provides a case study on how to deal with the estate planning dilemma of bequeathing your estate to your children in unequal shares.

 Preventing a Will Contest